yngPige/Futures-Scanner/docs/TERMINAL_UI_GUIDE.md

 5. Make predictions using the trained model (option 4)
 6. Backtest the predictions to evaluate performance (option 5)

-Alternatively, you can use the "Run All Steps" option (option 6) to execute all these steps in sequence.
+Alternatively, you can use the "Run All" option (option 6) to execute all these steps in sequence.

 ## Tips